push-protocol/push-governance/PGP/pgp-proposal-lifecycle.md

 The rules for submission of a grant proposal on snapshot are as follows:

-- Grant proposals needs to be submitted to Snapshot.
+- Grant proposals need to be submitted to Snapshot.
 - PUSH Champions will be moderating the proposals on Snapshot by the rules mentioned here.
 - Only a Push Delegatee (users with 75k PUSH votes delegated) can submit proposals on the Snapshot.
 - All proposals on Snapshot must be given at least 7 days for the community to vote on the proposal.